lanl/tardigrade-micromorphic-element/ReadMe.md

-A second implementation which is more general and designed for use in the simulation code MOOSE can be built from code available in /src/cpp using the command
+A second implementation which is more general and designed for use in the simulation code MOOSE can be built from code available in /src/cpp using the commands
-> `make makefile_libmicromat`
+> `make -f makefile_libmicromat`

-This produces a shared library of micromorphic material models which can be linked to when compiling the MOOSE application "tardigrade" which is the implementation of micromorphic continuum mechanics.
+> `make -f makefile_libmicrobalance`

-Note that this produces a kenel structure which uses the linear elastic material model but can use other material models by changing which is built in the makefile.
+This produces two shared librarys of micromorphic material models which can be linked to when compiling the MOOSE application "tardigrade" which is the implementation of micromorphic continuum mechanics.

 ** Upcoming work **